Use this analogy of big, medium, and small rocks to identify what matters most to you in life so you can live joyfully every day.

 Learning: Podcasts, books, nutrition journal articles, conversations with friends, world news.
 It’s important to me to continue to challenge myself and my way of thinking, so I actively put myself out there.
 It takes time, it takes effort, but it’s important.

-Please come over to my house for dinner, but promise not to judge my dusty floors and sweatpants.
+So if you come over to my house for dinner, please don’t judge my dusty floors and sweatpants.
 I promise to love you as you are if you’ll do the same for me.

 In this coming year, I challenge you to re-evaluate your rocks.
 Figure out what matters to you and pursue it relentlessly.
 Dream big, work hard, but don’t forget to love yourself, too.